kartoFlane/superluminal2/readme_developers.txt

           Instead of being inserted into the sidebar directly however, they're inserted into the Manipulation Tool's container.

+    ".undo"
+      Classes representing undoable operations in the editor's undo system.

     ".utils"
       Various utility classes.
 Stream-level IO, XML doc interpretation, ship loading and saving are all handled through here.